alejandroschuler/r4ds-courses/lectures/4-adv-tabular-data.md

 Note that you'll have to join to other data frames the `sample` data frame to put this together.

+Exercise: join vs. concatenation
+===
+type: prompt
+Another common way to combine two data frames is `bind_rows` (or `bind_cols`).
+Read the documentation for those functions and compare to what you know about joins.
+What is fundamentally different about binding (concatenating) vs. joining?

+When would you do one vs. the other?

 Joining on multiple columns
 ===